Jacqueline Badran

-Jacqueline "Jackie" Badran (/de/; born 12 November 1961) is a Swiss businesswoman and politician who currently serves on the National Council (Switzerland) since 2011.
+Jacqueline "Jackie" Badran (/de/; born 12 November 1961) is a Swiss businesswoman and politician who currently serves on the Swiss National Council since 2011.
 Since 2020, she concurrently serves as vice president of the Social Democratic Party.

 She is primarily known for her efforts in regard to affordable housing, including a campaign to ban Airbnb.
 She also holds Australian citizenship.
 She is one of the survivors of the Crossair Flight 3597 crash.

 Early life and education

 Badran was born 12 November 1961 in Sydney, Australia, one of two daughters, to Frederick George Badran, a Lebanese Australian businessman in the textile industry, and Swiss-born Helga Badran (née Horisberger; later Countess Fabbricotti; born 1936).
 She has an older sister Karin Tamina Deilmann (née Badran).

 Her father was a Lebanese Christian from Beirut who came to Australia in the 1920s where he built up several businesses from scratch, including textile firm Badran's of Wollongong.
 Later he was able to build a factory for menswear.
 Her father was introduced to her Swiss-born mother while staying at the Baur au Lac in Zurich on a business trip.

 Badran spent her early years living in Darling Point, Sydney, before relocating to Zurich in 1966.
 She attended the local schools before spending two gap years traveling the world before studying biology at the University of Zurich.
 Badran also obtained a licentiate in economics and political science from the University of St. Gallen.